 This second image (showing Taliesin’s far western facade), shows the building’s hayloft ending on the right side with a garage that has the cantilevered roof.
 I don’t know if the garage ever held cars since there are no photographs of cars in there and no photographs with wheel tracks leading up to the garage either.
 There are no close up photos of it, but you see the garage across the hill in this photo at the Wisconsin Historical Society.

-The second image in Grossman’s article was taken in late December while Wright and Borthwick had the press conference.
+Grossman’s article used a second image taken in late December 1911, the day of Wright and Borthwick’s press conference.

-I had found this image because of a habit I had (and have) of searching online for old Taliesin photographs on my Friday afternoons after any of my other projects were done.
+I found this image because of a habit I had (and have).
+I search online for old Taliesin photographs.
+When I worked, I did this on my Friday afternoons after I had finished any other projects.
 I would type “Taliesin” and other qualifiers into a search bar to see what came up.

 Note to the neophyte: make sure to narrow the search so that you aren’t seeing results regarding Taliesin West in Scottsdale, Arizona; things about the 1914 murders/fire at Taliesin; some movie out there about vampires with a character who is, I guess, named Taliesin*; and information on actor/voice actor, Taliesin Jaffe (I’m sorry Mr. Jaffe, but I’ve never seen anything you’ve been in).

 I don’t remember my first thought in seeing the agricultural wing photo, but I’m sure I was really excited.
 And, ultimately a little disappointed, because the photograph was muddy and a little dark and, well, just newspaper print.
-It’s very likely I looked at it, tried to get what information I could by scanning it, then expanding, lightening, and darkening, then giving up.
+It’s very likely I looked at it, tried to get what information I could by scanning it, then expanded, lightened, and darkened, and gave up.

 I thought that these photographs, if they existed, were in a drawer or a folder, stuck away or mislabeled.
 After all, I had no idea of the photo of Taliesin’s north facade existed at all out there.
 But, obviously, I was wrong and the original photos were NOT lost.